auth0/docs/articles/quickstart/native/ios-objc/getting-started.md

 Each tutorial in this guide includes a link to a sample project showing the features described in the article.
 You can find all the samples in the [iOS Objective-C samples folder](https://github.com/auth0-samples/auth0-ios-objc-sample).

-All sample project use a hybrid project, combining Objective-C and Swift.
+All sample projects use a hybrid project, combining Objective-C and Swift.
 For more information, read the [Mix and Match](https://developer.apple.com/library/ios/documentation/swift/conceptual/buildingcocoaapps/MixandMatch.html) guide from Apple.

 ## Dependencies